ExclusiveDisjunction/Armin/ReadMe.md

 Armin is a program that is used to store data such as inventory, task, user, and resources in one combined document.
 This program also is a team management software that keeps records and informs users of what they need to be doing.

-Config/ - stores configuration and settings for a global scope.

-Editors/ - stores the UI for Editors, the main power of Armin.
-Also stores the EditorRegistry

-Files/ - Stores the Component Model and the Session Control class (a pseudo-registry)

-Resource/ - Stores Icons and various resources for Armin's UI.

-UI/ - Contains the basic used User Interface, along with any Importing and Tool windows.
+src/Config/ - stores configuration and settings for a global scope. src/Editors/ - stores the UI for Editors, the main power of Armin.
+Also stores the EditorRegistry src/Files/ - Stores the Component Model and the Session Control class (a pseudo-registry) rc/ - Stores Icons and various resources for Armin's UI. src/UI/ - Contains the basic used User Interface, along with any Importing and Tool windows.

-Root Directory - Stores the Entry point, common headers, and the UserRegistry.
+Root Directory - Stores the Entry point & resource headers.